Invidious Comparisons: Ranking and Selection as Compound Decisions: Introduction

 \section{Introduction}

 In the wake of Wald's seminal monograph on statistical decision theory there was a growing awareness that the Neyman-Pearson testing apparatus was inadequate for many important statistical tasks.
 Ranking and selection problems featured prominently in this perception.
 Motivated by a suggestion of Harold Hotelling, \citeasnoun{Bahadur50} studied selection of the best of several Gaussian populations.
-Assuming that sample means were observed for each of $K$ populations with means, $\theta_k$ and common variance, the problem of selecting the best population, $\theta^*$, was formulated as choosing weights $z_1, \cdots , z_K$ to minimize,
+Assuming that sample means were observed for each of $K$ populations with means, $\theta_k$ and common variance, the problem of selecting the best population, $\theta^* = \max_i \{\theta_1, \ldots , \theta_K \}$, was formulated as choosing weights $z_1, \cdots , z_K$ to minimize,

-Bahadur showed that it was minimax to select only the population with the largest sample mean, that is to choose $z_i^* = 1$ if $\bar X_i = \max \{ \bar X_1, \cdots , \bar X_K \} $ and $z_i^* = 0$ otherwise, thereby clearly demonstrating that procedures that did preliminary tests of equality of means and then chose $z_i > 0$ for several or even all of the populations when tests failed to reject were inadmissible.
+Bahadur showed that among ``impartial decision rules,'' i.e. permutation equivariant rules, it was uniformly optimal to select only the population with the largest sample mean, that is to choose $z_i^* = 1$ if $\bar X_i = \max \{ \bar X_1, \cdots , \bar X_K \} $ and $z_i^* = 0$ otherwise, thereby clearly demonstrating that procedures that did preliminary tests of equality of means and then chose $z_i > 0$ for several or even all of the populations when tests failed to reject were inadmissible.
 This finding was reinforced in \citeasnoun{BR50} who focused on the two-sample setting but relaxed the common variance assumption.
 In related work, \citeasnoun{Bechhofer} and \citeasnoun{Gupta56} sought to optimize the number of selected populations as well as their identities, see \citeasnoun{GuptaPan} and \citeasnoun{BKS} for extensive reviews of subsequent developments.

 \citeasnoun{GoelRubin} pioneered the hierarchical Bayesian approach to selection that has been adopted by numerous authors in the ensuing decades, early on by \citeasnoun{BergerDeeley} and \citeasnoun{LairdLouis}. \citeasnoun{Portnoy} showed that rankings based on best linear predictors were optimal in Gaussian multivariate variance components models, but cautioned that departures from normality could easily disrupt this optimality.
 A notable feature of the hierarchical model paradigm is the recognition that sample observations may exhibit heterogeneous precision; this is typically accounted for by assuming known variances for observed sample means.
 As ranking and selection methods became increasingly relevant in genomic applications there has been renewed interest in loss functions and linkages to the burgeoning literature on multiple testing.
 Our perspective is informed by recent developments in the nonparametric estimation of mixture models and its relevance for a variety of compound decision problems.
 This approach seeks to reduce the reliance on Gaussian distributional assumptions that pervades the earlier literature.
 As we have argued elsewhere, \citeasnoun{ProbRob}, and \citeasnoun{Minimalist} nonparametric empirical Bayes methods offer powerful complementary methods to more conventional parametric hierarchical Bayes for multiple testing and compound decision problems.
 Our primary objective in this paper is to elaborate this assertion for ranking and selection applications.
 Throughout we try to draw parallels and contrasts with the literature on multiple testing.
 We will restrict our attention to settings where we observe a scalar estimate of an unobserved latent quality measure accompanied by some measure of its precision, thereby evading more complex multivariate settings, as in \citeasnoun{accuracy} who employ quantile regression methods.